 For best results:

-- Use your at-home skin peel in the evening once or twice a week at most.
+- Use your at-home skin peel in the evening once a week.

 - Follow up with lotion or a gentle serum to lock in moisture.